Top Tips for Visiting Marina Bay Sands' Skypark in Singapore

-I love viewing city skylines, especially at night, and I love capturing them with photographs.
+Who doesn't love viewing city skylines, especially at night in a city full of skyscrapers all lit up and looking resplendent.
+What's more, who doesn't love capturing them with photographs and taking selfies in front of them.
 I don’t have an especially good camera and I certainly don’t claim to have any specific photography skills.
 I just like what I see and when I like what I see I take a picture of it.
 One of my favourite skylines is in Singapore.
 The best vantage point is the Skypark at the Marina Bay Sands Hotel, which also offers some of the best accommodation in Singapore, especially if you're lucky enough to get a room over-looking marina.

-When I visited Singapore in 2013 I knew that no trip would be complete without a) a visit to Raffles and b) a visit to the Skypark at Marina Bay Sands.
+When I visited Singapore in 2013 I knew that no trip would be complete without: a) a visit to Raffles for a Singapore Sling cocktail; and b) a visit to the Skypark at Marina Bay Sands to admire the view of the skyline.

 At first I baulked at the entrance price ($20US), but then I quickly settled myself and remembered that even though I was still in Asia, this was Singapore and Singapore has its own very different economy.
 So I bought my ticket and headed up top in the lift.